SpecAcad-Jakob/week-3/Week 3 — Kravsspec.md

   * Response formats, possibly with examples.
   * Description of design and reasoning behind design decisions.

+* Database to store data. ✔? *— Database filled from CSV-file, but wrong; is all text fields, and should be empty before program is run?*

-* Database to store data.
-Parse data from CSV file.
+  * Parse data from CSV file.
   * Make sure the parser can handle extra data?
 What does that even mean; more fields?
   * Make sure the database supports CRUD-operations.
   * Have relevant constraints, such as UNIQUE fields and not-null values.